learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Unity_Intro.md

 5. **Toolbar**:
 The toolbar is at the **top** of the Unity Editor.
 You can press the play/pause button in the middle to run/stop the game in the Game view.
 The toolbar also contains tabs to access your Unity Account, Unity Cloud Services, and Unity Collaborate.

-Note that you can customize your Unity Interface, meaning that you can drag and move the windows to different places and also add/remove windows to change the interface appearance according to your preference.
-Some Unity tutorials that you might find may also have a different appearence of the interface.
+Note that you can customize your Unity Interface.
+You can drag and move the windows to different places and add/remove windows to change the interface appearance according to your preference.
+Some Unity tutorials that you might find may also have a different appearance of the interface.

 #### Script Editor
-If you double click on a script in your Project window, your script will be opened in your default script editor.
+If you double-click on a script in your Project window, your script will be opened in your default script editor.
 You will be able to edit the scripts in the editor and see changes reflected in the Unity Editor.

 If you have not set the default editor or want to change the default editor, you can:
   - Go to **Edit** in the Toolbar > **Preferences (macOS: Unity > Settings)** to open the Preferences window.